Oil prices recover ground after market turmoil fuels price plunge

 After falling into negative territory for the first time in history amid record trading volumes, U.S. crude futures rose 20% as contracts for May delivery expired and the June contract became the front month.

-Brent crude <LCOc1>, which settled down 24% in the previous session, was up 4 cents at $19.37 a barrel after rising more than $1 earlier.
+Brent crude, which settled down 24% in the previous session, was up 4 cents at $19.37 a barrel after rising more than $1 earlier.

 "Global markets are struggling mightily with a temporary but overwhelming demand drop due to the coronavirus pandemic," said Stephen Innes, global markets strategist at AxiCorp, warning that prices could tumble further as storage fills up.